tangjm/data-engineering-notes/public/AWS/module2_cloud_economics_billing/notes_pricing.md

 - Elastic Beanstalk
 - Auto Scaling
 - AWS CloudFormation
-- AWS Identity and Access Management
+- AWS Identity and Access Management (IAM)

 ### Total Cost of Ownership
----

 - What it costs to setup and run the solution
 - Financial estimate to help identify direct and indirect costs of a system